Lifelong Learning for Neural powered Mixed Integer Programming

+Mixed Integer programs (MIPs) are typically solved by the Branch-and-Bound algorithm.
+Recently, \textit{Learning to imitate} fast approximations of the expert \textit{strong branching} heuristic has gained attention due to its success in reducing the running time for solving MIPs.
+However, existing learning-to-branch methods assume that the entire training data is available in a single session of training.
+This assumption is often not true, and if the training data is supplied in continual fashion over time, existing techniques suffer from \textit{catastrophic forgetting}.
 In this work, we study the hitherto unexplored paradigm of \textit{Lifelong Learning to Branch} on Mixed Integer Programs.
 To mitigate catastrophic forgetting, we propose \namemodel, which is powered by the idea of modeling an MIP instance in the form of a bipartite graph, which we map to an embedding space using a bipartite Graph Attention Network.
 This rich embedding space avoids catastrophic forgetting through the application of knowledge distillation and elastic weight consolidation, wherein we learn the parameters key towards retaining efficacy and are therefore protected from significant drift.
 We evaluate \namemodel on a series of NP-hard problems and establish that in comparison to existing baselines, \namemodel is up to $50\%$ better when confronted with lifelong learning.